ChessPR/BrdPL/README.md

 The BrdPL programming language provides the programmer the tools necessary to start creating any type of board game.
 If you need to create a board, some pieces to make the game fun or just throwing a dice, this language can simplify your life by just writing few lines of code.
+The language uses numpy and Tkinter libraries to achieve most of its features.

 The idea of creating a board game Programming Language came since one of our teammates is a great chess player and the other two love to play others (not classic much classic)